schmidtandreas/wofi-pass/README.md

 The `-t | --type` flag tells `wofi-pass` to type the choice instead of copying to clipboard.
-This also enables the autotype choice which types `username :tab password`.

 An entry can be marked with `autotype_always` and is thus always automatically output as autotype.